 I also believe patient expectations need to be managed although improvements are still possible.
 In my own experience, however, this does not happen overnight.
 Patients must be willing to accept a new normal or status quo on the basis that things are never likely to be the same again.
 Many patients with chronic conditions will have minor irritants and Neuroendocrine Cancer patients are no exception in this regard.

 HOWEVER ……..
-The specialist view of ‘stable’ will be looking at tumour and hormone makers.
+The specialist view of ‘stable’ will mainly be looking at tumour and hormone markers.
 The patient is likely to have a much wider view of ‘stable’ and it will include ‘quality of life’ markers.

 So ….what is stable for me?

 I think the UK (for example) is very well serviced with district NET Centres across the country each with specialists in Neuroendocrine Cancer and most include a dedicated NET Specialist Nurse – some areas are better served than others.
 In my opinion, NET Nurses can prove invaluable in on-going care scenarios.
 In fact, I was very pleased to see a NET Nurse attending and taking a greater role in my most recent MDT meetings.
 I’m fairly certain other countries have similar setups.
-Some countries may not be so fortunate and are struggling to get the right resources – I can see this on one or two ‘corporate’ Facebook and Twitter sites.
+Some countries may not be so fortunate and are struggling to get the right resources.
 Specialist NET Nurses are an extremely valuable commodity – they do brilliant work and we probably need more!
 The same could be said for NET Specialist Dietitians who are key to providing quality of life improvements.
 In fact, I was delighted to see this recommendation at ENETS 2018 in Barcelona.

 OK … I may be stable (ish) but I still need support!